Where is your hometown?

-As a Ph.D. student, what is your role within the SPCHS Department?
-(TA/RA?)
-Expand as much as necessary:
+As a SPCHS student, what is your role within the SPCHS Department? (groups, roles, research, student groups).

 Have you been involved with any research projects associated with UM or surrounding communities?
 What were/are they and what faculty were you assisting?

-What has your previous educational background done to prepare you for your current degree?
+What has your previous educational background done to prepare you for your current program?

-If you give your 18-year-old-self one piece of advice about pursuing a college degree, what would it be?
+If you could give your 18-year-old self one piece of advice about pursuing a college degree, what would it be?

-What’s your favorite aspect of your involvement as a student (and researcher) at University of Montana?
+What’s your favorite aspect of your involvement as a student at University of Montana?

 Since starting this degree program at UM, what has surprised you the most?